Camryn Rogers: Competitive career

+2017–2022: NCAA career and Tokyo Olympics

-Following her high school graduation, Rogers won the women's hammer throw event at the 2017 Canadian U20 Championships and then won the same event at the 2017 Pan American U20 Athletics Championships.
+Following her high school graduation from McMath secondary school, she attended the University of California, Berkeley, then won the women's hammer throw event at the 2017 Canadian U20 Championships and then won the same event at the 2017 Pan American U20 Athletics Championships.
 She was initially named to the British Columbian team for the Canada Summer Games but withdrew in order to focus on preparations for her time at Berkeley.
 The following year, she won the women's hammer throw at the 2018 IAAF World U20 Championships, saying it was "really special.
 I think the thought of me being the world champion will really hit me later."

 In 2019, Rogers won gold at the 2019 NCAA Division I Outdoor Track and Field Championships.
 This was a California student's first championship title in women's track and field since 2008.
 Athletics Canada awarded her the Eric E. Coy Trophy as national U20 athlete of the year.
 Rogers went on to make her debut at senior international championships, placing sixth in the hammer event at the 2019 Pan American Games in Lima.